 I would again like to stress that the Board and Management have maintained a focus on our traditional markets throughout the year with some effort being made to enter into other areas.
-Last year I also reported on our FreeWheel Bicycle Loans which had introduced a great many new Members to the Credit Union.
-We have continued with this product and I am pleased to report that during the year we issued a loan which took our total loans for this product above the \$1 million mark.
-Although we charge no interest on these loans, the further business that these loans have generated means that each month we are earning more than the opportunity cost of the no interest loans.
+The FreeWheel Bicycle Loans continue to introduce a great many new members to the Credit Union and these loans also have led to a number of new mortgage loans, car loans and personal loans.
+We will continue with this product as it has been very beneficial to the Credit Union in terms of publicity and recognition.
+Although we charge no interest on these loans, the further business that these loans have generated means that each month we are earning more than the opportunity cost of the no interest loans